South East Aylesbury Link Road (SEALR)

 - Several surveys have been conducted.
 These surveys include ecological surveys (bats, Great Crested Newts), utility trial holes, and a groundwater investigation.

-- An online public consultation will be held from the 1 February 2021 to 26 February 2021.
+- An online public consultation was be held from the 1 February 2021 to 26 February 2021.

 - An online Questions and Answers event was held on 15 February 2021.

 - The leader of the council approved a decision to note the results of the consultation, prepare and submit a planning application, proceed with detailed design, and begin negotiations for land.